hyperdxio/hyperdx/README.md

 deployments.
 Currently we've released a subset of features with the goal of getting early feedback from the community.

-Here's a list of high-level list of support we're working on delivering as part of v2:
+Here's a high-level list of support we're working on delivering as part of v2:

 - [x] Log & Trace Search w/ Lucene & SQL